Out of School Hours Care (OSHC) Waiver Policy

 Yes.
 All services must still provide 7 square metres per child of outdoor space to all children in care.
 Waivers will be considered for outdoor space in exceptional circumstances.

-Will the waiver continue to apply if the OSHC service provides on-site vacation care?
+Will the waiver continue to apply if the OSHC service provides vacation care?